What is a brake booster?

-- What would be the cost for a brake booster replacement?
+What would be the cost of a brake booster replacement?

 A brake booster replacement could cost anything from $325 to $1250.
-Labor prices typically vary from $100 to $200, and car parts might cost anywhere from $100 to $900. (or more).
-The cost is mostly determined by the brand and model of your car, as well as the labor rates of the technician.
+Labor prices typically vary from $100 to $200, and car parts might cost anywhere from $100 to $900 (or more).
+The cost is mainly determined by the brand and model of your car, as well as the labor rates of the technician.